MicrosoftDocs/m365copilot-docs/docs/agents-are-apps.md

 ## App manifest

 The app manifest for Microsoft 365 is a JSON file that describes the functionality and characteristics of your app.
-At its core, the app manifest for Microsoft 365 is the schema for building [Teams apps](/microsoftteams/platform/concepts/build-and-test/apps-package), however it has since expanded (since version 1.13) to define apps that run across Microsoft 365 hosts, in addition to Teams.
+At its core, the app manifest for Microsoft 365 is the schema for building [Teams apps](/microsoftteams/platform/concepts/build-and-test/apps-package); however, starting with version 1.13, it supports apps that run across Microsoft 365 hosts, in addition to Teams.

-If you're using Microsoft Copilot Studio to build a declarative agent, the app manifest is generated for you based on the info you provide during the creation process.
+If you're using Copilot Studio to build a declarative agent, the app manifest is generated for you based on the information you provide during the creation process.

-Every app manifest must include the following information:
+Every app manifest must include the following fields.

 | Manifest field | Description |
 |--|--|